oa180/Education-Platform/README.md

 ## Education platform

 This is a web application for a educaional  platform site.
-It is built using Nestjs and  includes several features such as user authentication, email confirmation, external login , admin and student management, CRUD for level, courses, subject, lesson, quiz,qus,ans, pay course with Stripe payment
+It is built using Nestjs and  includes several features such as user authentication, email confirmation, external login , admin and student management, CRUD for level, courses, subject, lesson, quiz,questions,answers, pay course with Stripe payment, and upload video lectures and pdf materials.

 ## Technology Stack
 Nestjs